MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P4-Coding-Simple-Timberman/content.md

 > You might have noticed that `pieceIndex` hasn't be declared yet.
 Make sure to add the following near your other instance variables:
 >
 >       var pieceIndex: Int = 0
+>
+> Don't forget to call stepTower() every time you touch the screen!
+Add the method call to the bottom of your touch began function:
+>
+> 		override func touchBegan(touch: CCTouch!, withEvent event: CCTouchEvent!) {
+			...
+			stepTower()
+		}

 Launch the game and play around a bit.
 You should have an infinitely looping tower of sushi with randomized obstacles!